PLEASE ALLOW 5-6 WEEKS FOR DELIVERY

 Freedom in destruction.
 Destruction in freedom.
 The choice, such as we are allowed, rests with the wearer.

 The piece is a one-size-fits-most silver metallic chain bandolier measuring 150 cm in circumference.
-Arranged on the chain are 25 glass vials filled with pink Himalayan rock salt, as well as a 5 cm long cast metal hammer attached to a 13 cm long chain hanging at the hip/thigh area.
+Arranged on the chain are 20 glass vials filled with pink Himalayan rock salt, as well as a 5 cm long cast metal hammer attached to a 13 cm long chain hanging at the hip/thigh area.
+Note that the exact chain pattern may vary slightly but will always be silvery metallic in color.

-I’ve been toying with this idea for a few years now, but given the state of 2025 it makes sense to finally release it.
-This necklace represents the duality between power and powerlessness, between all-consuming rage and the zen-like ability to let go.
+Inspired by my Tactical Seed Bomb series, this necklace represents the duality between power and powerlessness, between all-consuming rage and the zen-like ability to let go.
 The glass bauble can be broken by the hammer (it is quite heavy) to release the salt crystals, salting the earth behind us, but at what cost?
 Do we value the object over the action?
 And what is the value of such a symbolic action in a world reduced to political and personal theater?

 Freedom in destruction.
 Destruction in freedom.
 The choice, such as we are allowed, rests with the wearer.